mjdave/tui/README.md

         ..subValue = value // this assigns 10 to the parent subValue (previously 20)

-        #enclosingTable = .. // we can store the parent table '..' in a local variable
-        #enclosingTable.subValue = value // achieves the same as '..subValue = value'.
+        enclosingTable = .. // we can store the parent table '..' in a local variable enclosingTable.subValue = value // achieves the same as '..subValue = value'.
-        #enclosingTable = nil // otherwise we create a circular loop and will hang if we try to log or iterate this table!
+        enclosingTable = nil // otherwise we create a circular loop and will hang if we try to log or iterate this table!

         ...value = 20 // we can go up multiple levels by adding dots, this modifies the variable created at the top level on the first line

+        testValue = 1

-        testFunction = function() { // the same rules apply for functions testValue = value // 100, remember we can always read the variable directly ....value = 100 // 4 dots this time to modify testValue = subValue // 30
+        testFunction = function(valueToSet) { // the same rules apply for functions
+            ..testValue = value + 1 // 21, remember we can always *read* the higher level variables directly ....value = valueToSet // 4 dots this time to modify }

+        testFunction(100)
     }

-        testFunction()
-    }
-}
+    outsideFunc = subTable.testFunction // we can grab a reference to that subTable's function and call it directly here outsideFunc(200) // ..value is now 200. '....value' still works, because we find variables relative to where the function was defined, not where it is called thisFuncDoesntExist() // error examples/scope.mjh:27:attempt to call missing function: thisFuncDoesntExist() }
 ```